 Museums can be nice.
 I liked the Montréal Museum of Fine Art very much.
-But I think I miss getting the metro more.
-It put London Underground to shame.
+But I think I miss the metro more.
+It put London to shame.
 And I suppose I miss poutine.
 And Christmas spent alone in an equally lonely city, an island of nearly two million missing for a day.
-And I miss how easy it was to buy the homeless Tim Hortons on the pound when it would have been inexcusable, at that price, to miss an old man in the cold smile custard into his beard, somewhere between the empty hands of a clock.
-And St Joseph’s Oratory, of course, of course, with its ceilings higher than all hopes, where I indulged that I might be having a (very) late religious experience before admitting it was altocelarophobia.
-And I miss Mount Royal and that tableau in the tundra, etched from the summit, from which Leonard Cohen’s face peered over a frozen city.
-Yes, museums can be nice.
+And I miss how easy it was to buy the homeless Tim Hortons on the pound; an old man in the cold smiles custard into his beard, between the empty hands of a clock.
+And St Joseph’s Oratory, of course, of course, with its ceilings higher than all hopes, where I indulged having a late religious experience before admitting it was altocelarophobia.
+I miss Mount Royal, that tableau in the tundra, etched from the summit, from which Leonard Cohen’s face peered over a frozen city.
+Yes.
+Museums can be nice.

 Published by CJGriffin

 I am a PhD Researcher of Contemporary Anglophone Literature at the University of Warwick.
 I mainly research 'the secret', neoliberalism, and the novel since the turn of the twenty-first century in Britain, drawing on literary studies, politics, philosophy, history, poststructuralism, postcritique, affect theory, and aesthetics.
 View more posts